-Darkside Story is quite decent if you consider it was produced by barely experienced developer (Sonnori’s only previous work was rather substandard RPG Astonishia Story), but at the end of the day, the game is merely average even at its best moments.
+Darkside Story is quite decent if you consider it was produced by a barely experienced developer (Sonnori’s only previous work was rather substandard RPG Astonishia Story), but at the end of the day, the game is merely average even at its best moments.
 Suhee’s expansive moves and some oddball system are refreshing, but it’s still too thin on contents to stand against a plenty of contemporary games that offered more and better than it.
-Still, Darkside Story was really meant to be an alternative for those who couldn’t afford consoles and their games, and its goofy, absurd plot helps it stick out from bazillion other beat-em-ups (most of which is unfortunately lost to non-Korean audience).
+Still, Darkside Story was really meant to be an alternative for those who couldn’t afford consoles and their games, and its goofy, absurd plot helps it stick out from bazillion other beat-em-ups (most of which is unfortunately lost on non-Korean audience).
 Put in that context, Darkside Story received favorable accolades at the time, and is now considered something of a cult classic.

-Darkside Story was to have a sequel with transition to 3D environment, but it was cancelled for unknown reason, and the game sank to obscurity since then.
+Darkside Story was to have a sequel with transition to 3D environment, but it was cancelled for unknown reason and the game was doomed to obscurity ever since.
 That was hardly Suhee’s last appearance, however.
 In 2005, Sonnori re-released Darkside Story on Windows, bundled under the complication Romance of Package to celebrate their 10th anniversary.
 It’s a straight port without any enhancements, and introduced some questionable oddities, like the interior walking speed being atrociously slow.
-On the bright side, the soundtrack has been enhanced with redbook audio, completed with brand new vocal song at the credits.
+On the bright side, the soundtrack has been enhanced with redbook audio, completed with new vocal song at the credits.